migsc/cmdeagle/docs/README.md

 ###### `pattern` setting

 A regular expression pattern that the input value must match to be considered valid.
+If the regular expression fails to match, the argument or flag will be considered invalid and the command will fail, similar to how the `validate` script works.

 ```yaml
 pattern: ^((\d+h)?(\d+m)?(\d+s)?)$|^(\d+)$